-16. ON/OFF/Volume: Press to turn ON/OFF; turn to increase/decrease the volume levels.
-If the volume is set above a certain level and the ignition is turned off, for at least a minute, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.
+16. ON/OFF/Volume: Press to turn ON/OFF.
+Turn to increase/decrease volume.

+If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.

 17. CD: Press to enter CD mode.
-If a CD is already loaded into the changer, CD play will begin where it last ended.
+If a CD is already loaded into the system, CD play will begin where it ended last.